Nationwide bereavement: funeral costs released before probate

 Don’t post original documents.
 Nationwide can photocopy your death certificate at any branch and return the original on the spot.
 Sending originals by post is a risk you do not need to take – use the branch, upload online, or post a certified copy.

-Request the inherited ISA allowance early.
-If the deceased’s spouse or civil partner is entitled to an Additional Permitted Subscription, they need to claim it.
-Ask Nationwide about this specifically – it is not raised automatically and there is a time limit.
+Request the APS early.
+If the deceased’s spouse or civil partner is entitled to an Additional Permitted Subscription, they need to claim it before the deadline (three years from death, or 180 days after estate administration, whichever is later).
+Ask Nationwide about this specifically – it is not raised automatically.

 ISA three-year limit.
 If the estate takes a long time to resolve, note that an unwrapped ISA will automatically move to a taxable savings account after three years.
-This is not necessarily a problem, but it is worth flagging to the personal representative.
+Flag this to the personal representative early.

-Nationwide is not a bank.
-Unlike the high-street banks, Nationwide is a building society – it is owned by its members, not shareholders.
-This does not affect the bereavement process, but it does mean Nationwide accounts may not appear in some online “what bank did they use?” lookup tools.
-Check for Nationwide specifically if you are unsure whether the deceased held an account there.
+Nationwide is a building society, not a bank.
+Unlike the high-street banks, Nationwide is a mutual – owned by its members, not shareholders.
+This does not affect the bereavement process, but it does mean Nationwide accounts may not appear in some online bank-lookup tools.
+Check specifically for Nationwide if you are unsure whether the deceased held an account there.

 Consider notifying multiple providers at once.
-If the deceased held accounts or policies elsewhere – other banks, pension providers, insurers – the Death Notification Service can notify all participating institutions simultaneously, saving you multiple separate phone calls.
+If the deceased held accounts or policies elsewhere, the Death Notification Service can notify all participating institutions simultaneously, saving multiple separate phone calls.

 Summary